January 25, 2021

 The Consensus Model did advance the cause for a better understanding of the NP’s scope of practice, but it didn’t solve everything.
 In fact, the Model itself states that the scope of practice needs to be constantly improved and redefined with better information, and this is something that’s still going on today.

-How to figure out your scope of practice in 2021
+How to figure out your scope of practice

 So, with all of that in mind, how do you know (as a nurse practitioner) where your scope of practice begins and ends?
 Who do you turn to?